Tschirnhaus transformations after Hilbert: Algebraic Functions and Tschirnhaus Transformations

 Let $X$ be an irreducible $K$-variety.
 We write $K(X)$ for the rational functions on $X$.
 More generally, for a (not necessarily reducible) $K$-variety $Y$ with irreducible components $\{Y_i\}$, let $K(Y):=\prod_i K(Y_i)$.

 Recall that an {\em algebraic function} $\Phi$ on $X$ is a finite rational correspondence $X\dashrightarrow^{1:n}\Ab^1$, i.e. $\Phi$ is given by a span

 where $\pi$ is a dominant, quasi-finite map and $z$ is a regular function.
 We say $\Phi$ is {\em irreducible} if $E_\Phi$ is an irreducible $K$-variety and $z$ is a primitive element of the finite field extension $K(E_\Phi)/K(X)$.
+As a bridge to the classical literature, we will also denote $K(E_\Phi)$ as $K(X)(\Phi)$ to emphasize that $K(E_\Phi)$ is obtained from the field $K(X)$ by adjoining the values of $\Phi$.

 Let $\Mon(\Phi)$ denote the {\em monodromy group} of $\Phi$, equivalently the Galois group of the normal closure of $K(X)(\Phi)/K(X)$.
 Let

 denote the minimal polynomial of $z$, where the $a_i\in K(X)$ (i.e. $m_{\Phi}(z)$ is the monic generator of the ideal of $K(X)[z]$ corresponding to the extension $K(X)(\Phi)$).
 A classical perspective describes $\Phi$ as the assignment